Prince Edward breaks silence over Andrew-Epstein controversy

 “But no, I think it’s all really important always to remember the victims, and who are the victims in all this, a lot of victims in all this.”

-He has broken his silence after the US Justice Department on Friday published the third tranche of millions of documents related to the late convicted sex offender Epstein, who died in jail in 2019 as he awaited a trial on sex trafficking charges.
+The Duke has broken his silence after the US Justice Department on Friday published the third tranche of millions of documents related to the late convicted sex offender, who died in jail in 2019, as he awaited a trial on sex trafficking charges.

-The latest files appear to have further entrenched Edward’s brother Andrew in the scandal.
+The pressure for Edward’s brother to testify is growing after the latest files from the department’s investigation into Epstein revealed further unsavoury details about links between the two men.

+This included images apparently showing him crouch over an unidentified woman in what appears to be Epstein’s New York mansion.

 Emails have emerged between the former Duke of York and Epstein from 2010 – two years after the disgraced financier pleaded guilty to soliciting a minor for prostitution.
 Epstein served 13 months in jail before being released on probation under house arrest until summer 2010.